wavemaker/docs/learn/how-tos/how-to-upload-jdbc-driver.md

 ## How to Upload JDBC Driver

-For example, to upload JDBC driver for ORACLE DATABASE, find the following steps.
+For example, to upload the JDBC driver for ORACLE DATABASE, find the following steps.

 1. Go to **Databases** and click on '+' to add a new database.